Professional wrestling throws: Fireman's carry slam

+Another version of this move sees the wrestler using which ever near hand on the opponent's chest to push and throw them upwards while maintaining the hold on the opponent's inside thigh to slam them over to one's side while remaining standing.
+Diamond Dallas Page used the standing version.
+This move has also been transitioned into a sidewalk slam, a fall forward side slam, and a chokeslam.

 Fireman's carry takeover

 There are two versions of the fireman's carry takeover used in professional wrestling.
 The first is borrowed from amateur wrestling and sees the wrestler kneel down on one knee and simultaneously grab hold of one of the opponent's thighs with one arm and one of the opponent's arms with their other arm.
 The wrestler then pulls the opponent onto their shoulders and rises up slightly, using the motion to push the opponent off their shoulders, flipping them to the mat onto their back.
 The other closely resembles a Death Valley driver.
 The wrestler performs the fireman's carry from a standing position, then tosses the opponent off their shoulders as they drop down to their knees, causing the opponent to land on their back.
 The standing variant is a higher impact version of the move because the wrestler falls from a greater height, and is a move closely associated with John Cena through his use of it as his finishing maneuver, which he calls the Attitude Adjustment (formerly the F.U.).
-Another variation sees the move done from the top or middle rope, used occasionally by Cena as the Super Attitude Adjustment.
+Another variation sees the move done from the top or middle rope, used occasionally by Cena as the Super Attitude Adjustment or Avalanche Attitude Adjustment.